This post may contain affiliate links. Please see our disclosure policy.

 - They are the perfect homemade gift.
 Plus, you can make ahead up to 3 weeks in advance.

 - They can be used in so many ways.
-Think gooey s’mores, rich hot chocolate, indulgent rocky road or as a petit four.
+Think gooey s’mores, rich hot chocolate, or indulgent rocky road.

 Ingredients: